david as an athlete and martial arts student

 What makes successful triathletes successful?

 This was my burning question.
-For more than 15 years, I immersed myself in the sport of triathlon both as an athlete and a coach.
+For over 15 years, I immersed myself in the sport of triathlon both as an athlete and a coach.
 I went back to graduate school on my own dime to study exercise physiology and earn a Master of Science degree.
 I hired the best coaches to coach me so I could learn how they coached their athletes.
-I coached hundreds of athletes at all levels and experiences.
-I researched triathlon training topics in depth, presenting seminars and webinars alongside other experts like 6x IRONMAN® World Champion Dave Scott.
-The training principles and practices that I discovered and used led me to a personal best time of 8:51 at the IRONMAN® distance and winning Vineman (2x) and Blue Devil Triathlons (3x).
+I have coached hundreds of athletes at all levels and with diverse backgrounds and experiences.
+I researched triathlon training topics in depth, presenting seminars and webinars alongside other experts, including 6-time IRONMAN World Champion Dave Scott.
+The training principles and practices that I discovered and utilized led me to a personal best time of 8:51 at the IRONMAN distance and to wins at Vineman (twice) and Blue Devil Triathlons (three times).

 Are you still competing in triathlons?

-No. I experienced burnout, overtraining and injury in 2008 that ultimately led me to stop competing in triathlons in 2010.
+No. I experienced burnout, overtraining, and injury in 2008 that ultimately led me to stop competing in triathlons in 2010.
 This experience has helped me gain a new perspective on the potential hazards of being an endurance athlete.
-Since then, I have shifted how I approach my own training as well as training others towards greater focus on long-term health and well-being.
+Since then, I have shifted my approach to training, focusing more on long-term health, mobility, and well-being.

 What have you done since 2010?